Linger06/Linger/src/Linger.HttpClient.Contracts/README.md

 - [FlurlHttpClient Documentation](../Linger.HttpClient.Flurl/README.md)

 ## Basic Usage
 This is a contracts library that defines interfaces and abstract classes.
-For implementation, use `Linger.HttpClient` or `Linger.HttpClient.Flurl`.
+For implementation, use `Linger.HttpClient.Standard` or `Linger.HttpClient.Flurl`.

 ### Simple Call Examples